AvivC/RibbonLang/README.md

     You should see all of the tests passing.

-6. Now we can build Ribbon for release.
+7. Now we can build Ribbon for release.
 After building, this copies `ribbon.exe` and the adjacent `stdlib` directory, from `src` to a specified installation directory.
 If unspecified, the default is `release\ribbon`.

         > build_release.bat [installation directory]

-7. **Optional:** You can add the installation directory containing `ribbon.exe` to your `PATH`, so it can be easily launched from the command line.
+8. Add the installation directory containing `ribbon.exe` to your `PATH`, so `ribbon` can be easily launched from the command line.

-8. Now that we have built the interpreter, we can run Ribbon programs like so:
+9. We can now run Ribbon programs like so:

         > ribbon your_program.rib

+   Happy coding!

-9. **Optional:** Ribbon comes with a standard library `graphics` module for 2D graphics programming.
+10. **Optional:** Ribbon comes with a standard library `graphics` module for 2D graphics programming.
 It's a wrapper around the SDL2 C library.
 The steps to build it:
     1. Acquire the SDL2 official binaries: `SDL2.dll` and `SDL2_image.dll`, with their corresponding headers and static libraries.
     2. Place the SDL2 `.a` files under `%RIBBON_BUILD_LIB%` (among the other binaries of the C libraries on your system)
     3. Place the SDL2 header files under `%RIBBON_BUILD_INCLUDE%/SDL2`